Desperate to eliminate ants? But don’t want to spray chemicals?

-Folks want to know how to eliminate ants without pesticides.
-Have you tried vinegar sprays, caulking, homemade, or store-bought ant killers to no avail?
-Some get success with ant baits and “traps”.
-Others find that ants will come back every year no matter what they do.
-In this article, we’ll explain how to finally get rid of sugar ants without causing harm to you, your pets or pollinators.
+Some get success with ant baits over-the-counter.
+Others find ants coming back every year no matter what.
+In this article, we’ll explain how to finally get rid of odorous house ants (often called sugar ants) without causing harm to your pets, family or pollinators.

 Repellent products are simply not effective at controlling interior ant colonies.
 They will only kill the individual ants on contact, but repel the rest of the colony.

-Residential ant exterminators use a fraction of the pesticides conventional farmers do.
-That said, the formulations of termite killers commonly used by pest control professionals can be more hazardous to pollinators than sprays farmers are allowed to use.
-This is particularly true for exposure to honeybees, which live in colonies like ants and termites do.
+Residential ant exterminators put a tiny fraction of the pesticides outside that conventional farmers do.
+That said, common professional ant foundation sprays can be more hazardous to honeybees than chemicals that farmers use.
+They’re designed to work on ants & termites, which live in colonies like honeybees do.

 If you cannot avoid having your home exterior sprayed for ants, it is paramount your ant exterminator avoids spraying near any flowers in order to protect honeybees and other pollinators.

-Fortunately, 21st century advances in pesticide formulations allows Portland ant exterminators to sometimes get rid of sugar ants with baits instead of sprays.
-Reducing exterior sprays significantly reduces hazard to wildlife, pollinators & beneficial insects.
+Fortunately, 21st century advances in sugar ant killer products allows Portland ant exterminators to sometimes get rid of sugar ants with tiny amounts of bait instead of high-volume sprays.

 The bait is applied into a crevice behind your baseboard, or into the kitchen sink plumbing void.
 So kids, pets, honeybees and pollinators will never be exposed.
 But the ants will happily bring it back to their larvae nested in your wall voids.
 Then they’ll “baby-bird” it back to the adults, and effectively control the interior colony.